 10) What makes you happy?
 Notice how this answer changes over the years and track it with a grandchild, for example.
 Tell them what they said when they were 4 or 5 now that they say 15.
 It will start an entire conversation in itself.

 These should give you an idea of some great questions to ask and give you a chance to interact with kids.
 The interaction is fun and will become a habit when you’re in public.
-Besides, it will lift your spirits as well and cause you to reflect on your youth and how you would have answered.
+Besides, it will lift your spirits and cause you to reflect on your youth and how you would have answered.

 Yours for Better Parenting,